𝘈𝘱𝘱𝘳𝘰𝘹 𝘳𝘦𝘢𝘥 𝘵𝘪𝘮𝘦: 4 𝘮𝘪𝘯𝘴🕒

 Yes, they can.

-AI live captions are best suited to smaller events with small budgets, such as community events.
+AI live captions are best suited to smaller events with small budgets, such as community events or internal events.
 They can help events like this be more accessible to more people, which is great news.

 Of course, they aren’t as accurate as human live captions (around 98%) and instead bring an accuracy rate of 70% – 85% depending on a glossary of terms, audio quality and accent.
 So, it’s worth considering the importance of accuracy in your event when thinking about human or AI live captions.